Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Furthermore, while it’s true that freezing keeps yeast for much longer than it usually does, improper storage can only make it prone to spoilage.

-Since yeast is composed of living cells, remember that we should never expose it to moisture and air.
+Since yeast comprises living cells, remember to never expose it to moisture and air.

 For best results, keep it sealed between 36 to 42 degrees Fahrenheit.
 Freezing the yeast does not kill it but can still cause damage to its cells since they still have approximately 2% moisture.